Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 What Does It Mean to Dream of a Funeral for Someone Already Dead?

-These dreams often surface when something in your waking life stirs old memories of the person: an anniversary, a life milestone they would have witnessed, or an unresolved emotional thread.
-The dream isn't about the funeral itself; it's about your ongoing relationship with that person's memory.
-Many grief researchers classify these as "continuing bonds" — a healthy part of processing long-term loss rather than a sign something is wrong.
+These dreams often surface when something in your waking life stirs old memories: an anniversary, a life milestone they would have witnessed, or an unresolved emotional thread.
+The dream isn't about the funeral itself.
+It's about your ongoing relationship with that person's memory.

 What Triggers Funeral Dreams?